-In the symbolism brought to light in analysis, it is certainly a question of a Language.
-This Language, corresponding to the playful wish which can be found in one of Lichtenberg's aphorisms, has the universal character of a language which could make itself understood in all other languages, but at the same time, since it is the Language which seizes desire at the very moment in which it becomes human desire by making itself recognized, it is absolutely particular to the subject.
+In the symbolism brought to light in analysis, it is certainly a question of a language.
+This language, corresponding to the playful wish to be found in one of Lichtenberg's aphorisms, has the universal character of a language (langue) that would be understood in all other languages (langues), but, at the same time, since it is the language that seizes desire at the very moment in which it is humanized by making itself recognized, it is absolutely particular to the subject.

-Primary Language, I say, by which I do not mean "primitive language," since Freud, whose feat in this total discovery merits comparison with Champollion's, deciphered it in its entirety in the dreams of our contemporaries.
-Moreover, the essential domain of this Language was authoritatively defined by one of the earliest pioneers associated with this work, and one of the few to have brought anything new to it: I mean Ernest Jones, the last survivor of those to whom the seven rings of the master were given and who attested by his presence in the highest places of an international organization that they were not reserved simply for bearers of relics.
+Primary Language, I say, by which I do not mean 'primitive language' ('langue primitive'), since Freud, whose feat in this total discovery merits comparison with Champollion's, deciphered it in its entirety in the dreams of our contemporaries.
+Moreover, the essential field of this language was authoritatively defined by one of the earliest pioneers associated with this work, and one of the few to have brought anything new to it: I mean Ernest Jones, the last survivor of those to whom the seven rings of the master were given and who attested by his presence in the highest places of an international association that they were not reserved simply for bearers of relics.